 Places to Paddle: Who says a trail has to be on land?
 Texas Parks and Wildlife has designated over 50 paddling trails throughout the state.
 A paddling trip with the family is a great way to explore in nature when the weather is warm.

-Austin - Lady Bird Lake
+Central Texas - Lady Bird Lake

 Coastal Bend - Mustang Island Paddling Trail